OpenSourceBrain/Documentation/source/OSBv2/Overview.md

 Workspaces are persistent spaces for users to carry out their work in.

 - Empty workspaces can be created, or they can be seeded from OSBv2 {ref}`repositories <osbv2:repositories>` using some or all of the files in the repository at the time
-- Each workspace is saved on a persistent cloud volume, allowing users to save their work and resume it at a later time
+- Each workspace is saved on a {ref}`persistent cloud volume <osbv2:useraccounts:storage>`, allowing users to save their work and resume it at a later time
 - Additional files (analysis outputs, simulation results) can also be stored in the workspace
 - Users can keep their workspaces private or make them public to share them with the community